HomeDing/homeding.github.io/elements/rotary.md

   <p>The RotaryElement is used to capture increments and decrements for values using a rotary encoder.</p>
 </div>

-It can be used in combination with a [Value Element](elements/value) to define a logical value that can be changed using the rotary encoder.
+It can be used in combination with a [Value Element](elements/value) to define a logical or numeric value that can be changed using the rotary encoder.

+This element uses the RotaryEncoder library available in the Arduino Library Manager.

 ## Web UI for the Rotary Element